CLOSE SEARCH

 Removing a director for breach of duty

-If you have sufficient shares to force through a resolution to remove, you do not need to have good underlying reason to do so under Company law.
-However, is often important to have a clear reason before director removal.
-There can be employment law and other reasons.
+If you have sufficient shares to force through a resolution to remove, you do not need to have a good underlying reason to do so under Company law.
+However, is often important to have a clear reason before director removal due to employment law implications and other reasons.

 • Failing to act in good faith or in the Company’s best interests - Directors have a duty to act for shareholders as a whole.
 If a director makes decisions that primarily benefit a specific group of shareholders or themselves, rather than the company as a whole, such as with dividend policies, may be a breach, as can bringing the company into disrepute, for example on social media